barbaracalderon/flask-html5up-template/README.md

 template design was by [HTML5 UP](https://html5up.net/), and it's called "Astral".
 I changed the background colors, edited text and added images from previous projects, while also making it compatible to run on Flask.

+## What do I have to do

+1. Clone the repo
+2. Open the project
+3. Run `server.py`
+4. Access the address told by `server.py`

 ![template entrance with photo and name](01.png)
 ![template recent work and projects photos](02.png)